darinz/CS105-Java/01_software-setup/README.md

 ---

-*This setup guide is designed for CS105 students but can be used by anyone learning Java development.*
+*This setup guide is designed for this repo but can be used by anyone learning Java development.*